Can I exercise my right to buy the stock at any time up to the expiration date?

 All standardized equity options use American-style exercise.
-American-style exercise means that operationally you can exercise your contract any day that the market is open before the expiration date.
-The last day to exercise an American-style option is usually the third Friday of the month in which the contract expires (expiration Friday).
+American-style exercise means that you can exercise your contract any day that the market is open before the expiration date.
+The last day to exercise a monthly American-style option is usually the third Friday of the month in which the contract expires (expiration Friday).

-Are all index options European style exercise?
+Are all index options European-style exercise?

 In order to exercise a put or call, do I have to have cash or stock in my account to buy (in the case of a call) or sell (in the case of a put) the shares of stock that underlie the contract?